alifahsyamsiyah/ontology-driven-extraction/README.md

 1. `ProM` is a Maven project.
 You may move it into your Eclipse workspace
 2. `sakila.sql.zip` is the database
 3. `README.md` is this readme file
-4. Some examples for the ontology, mapping, and annotation is given under `/ProM/src/main/resources/example/`:
+4. Some examples for the ontology, mapping, and annotation are given under `/ProM/src/main/resources/example/`:
   * `ontology-man-sakilas.owl` is the domain ontology
   * `ontology-man-sakilas.obda` is the first mapping, which is the mapping from the database to the domain ontology
   * `anno_sakila_man3.annotation` and `anno_sakila.annotation` are the annotations